 This week we get (re-)acquainted with the do-or-die nature of Deadwood.
 It’s a town that exists beyond the reach of the law.
 In its absence, power vacuum forms leaving the strongest to take charge.
 This conflict of civilization and order versus chaos and freedom is something David Milch has discussed since he pitched the show as a cop drama set in Nero’s Rome.

-Buried in our character discussions, Josh and I mention that the real Seth Bullock had a mustache for the ages.
+Buried in our character discussions, J and I mention that the real Seth Bullock had a mustache for the ages.
 We wouldn’t say that and not deliver, so feast your eyes.

 Thank you for joining us for our first installment!
 Be sure to stop by next week; we’ll be diving deeper into the world of Deadwood with Season 1 Episode 2, “Deep Water.”
 And remember to check out our other podcasts covering The Legend of Korra and, as aforementioned, Game of Thrones.